Find this article useful?

 If you are unable to get to a specialist IBD centre then you should go to the nearest hospital with emergency care.
 In some countries there are also non-emergency walk-in health centres which you don't need an appointment for.
 Staff at your accommodation may be able to help you find and access local health services.

 Some countries have reciprocal healthcare agreements with other countries which will allow you to access their healthcare services for free or at a reduced cost.
-For most European residents the free European Health Insurance Card (EHIC) covers you for medical care provided residents of that country, but you should still make sure you have travel insurance.
+For most UK residents you can use the free European Health Insurance Card (UK EHIC) to access medically necessary state-provided healthcare when you're visiting an EU country or Switzerland.
+It is not a substitute for travel insurance.
+It may not cover all health costs and never covers repatriation costs.
 However, following the UK leaving the European Union, If you have a EHIC it will only be valid until the expiry date on the card.
 Once it expires, you’ll need to apply for a UK Global Health Insurance Card (GHIC) to replace it.

 Information about some countries and regions that provide reciprocal agreements with other countries for their residents is below: